-This Response to Submissions has been compiled to provide a response to the key issues raised in submissions lodged with the Department of Planning and Environment (DPE) during the public exhibition period for the Environmental Impact Statement (EIS) for the Brandy Hill Quarry Expansion Project (the Project).
-The EIS and supporting technical assessments and plans were exhibited by DPE from 10 March 2017 to 9 April 2017.
-During that period, 194 submissions were received by DPE from Government agencies, community-based organisations and from private individuals.
+This Amended Response to Submissions has been compiled to provide a response to the key issues raised in submissions lodged with the Department of Planning and Environment (DPE) during and subsequent to the public exhibition period for the Environmental Impact Statement (EIS) for the Brandy Hill Quarry Expansion Project (the Project).
+A Response to Submissions document was submitted to DPE in October 2018.
+A range of additional submissions and information requests were presented to Hanson after this document was submitted.
+This Amended Response to Submissions presents the consolidated response from Hanson to all submissions and information requests received following the submission of the EIS.

 Hanson recognises that some of the information contained in the EIS could have been presented in more detail to better describe the Project and its potential environmental impacts.
-Hanson has undertaken a comprehensive review of the submissions provided, reviewed the Project components in detail and has actively modified the Project to address the issues raised.
+Hanson has undertaken a comprehensive review of the submissions provided, continued to consult with DPIE, other Government agencies, Port Stephens Council, Maitland City Council and the local community, has reviewed the Project components in detail and has actively amended the Project to address the issues raised and incorporate the various requests received, where these were feasible.
+Section 3 provides a summary of the amendments to Project since preparation of the EIS.

 From the outset it should be noted that the description of proposed transportation operations in the EIS may not have been clear and has led many readers to misunderstand the Project in this regard.
 Discussion of the technical assessment of road capacity and performance was taken to refer to intended traffic levels, which was not the case.
-This caused outrage in the community, which was expressed in the submissions received by DPE.
-Hanson has clarified the proposed transportation operations in this Response to Submissions with proposed product despatch decreased by a third compared to the numbers suggested in various submissions.
+Hanson has clarified the proposed transportation operations, with proposed product despatch decreased by a third compared to the numbers suggested in various submissions.
 The sentiment expressed in many of the submissions appears to have resulted from misunderstanding of proposed operations and therefore should be considered from this perspective.
 Hanson anticipates that once the local community clearly understands proposed transportation operations, they would be more comfortable with the proposal.
 This is not to disregard the need for Hanson to carefully manage transportation operations for the life of the Project.

 Hanson notes that as there were more than 25 submissions received by DPE during the public exhibition of the EIS, that the application will be determined by the Independent Planning Commission, acting under the delegation of the Minister.
 DPE will prepare an assessment report and provide recommended conditions of consent to assist with this process.
 Hanson is confident that the issues raised in the various submissions have been addressed satisfactorily and that the concerns and objections of the community have been appropriately identified and addressed.
-Hanson considers that this Response to Submissions document, when reviewed with the EIS and supporting documents, provides sufficient information for the Independent Planning Commission to determine the application.
+Hanson considers that this Amended Response to Submissions document, when reviewed with the EIS and supporting documents, provides sufficient information for the Independent Planning Commission to determine the application.